GodotSteam/GodotSteam-Docs/docs/howto/gdextension.md

 Note that you **do not** have to enable this in the editor for the extension to work; it is just always present.

-Make sure to create a file called **steam_appid.txt** and place it with your editor or at the root of your game's project folder.
+Make sure add your game's app ID as the environment variables for SteamAppId and SteamGameId.
+If you do not have a game app ID yet, you can use 480 for testing.
+Alternatively, you can create a file called **steam_appid.txt** with your game's app ID as the text, or 480, and place it with your editor or at the root of your game's project folder.
 You'll need this to run the game from the editor.
+However, we do recommend the environment variable method.

 The documentation for GodotSteam modules should apply to GodotSteam GDExtension as they are built from the same code and have all the same functions; generally speaking.